 Need some one-on-one help to get your blog up and running or to grow your blog traffic?
-Sign up for a blog consultation where you can get individual feedback and ask all of your blogging questions.
+Sign up for a coaching call or strategy sessions where you can get individual feedback and ask all of your blogging questions.

 ***This blog post may include affiliate links that earn us a small commission at no extra cost to you.

 #1: Just Do It – Start Your Blog Today

 I actually bought my domain a month or two before I posted my first blog post in July of 2017.
 However, I talked about starting a blog for two years before that.
 If I could go back in time, I would start my blog two years earlier.
 Instead of thinking about it, talking about it, and putting it off, I would just do it.

 The hardest part for me was coming up with a name.
 I kept a list on my phone of ideas, but I struggled to find one I liked that was also available on social media.
 Even when I picked my name to combine my love of running and travel, I still hesitated because what if?
 What if I hated it later?
 What if I wanted to change it?
 Instead of dwelling, I should have just started.
 Even if it isn’t easy, you can always change it later.

 Think about what holds you back from starting a blog?
 Is it the name?
 Are you unsure how to start?
 Do you worry about keeping up with it?
 Let me give you some advice – just do it.
 Here is a link to one of many resources from Helene Sula that takes you through the steps of starting a (profitable) blog in 2019.

 #2: Don’t Worry About What Others Think